nicotralab/chen-et-al-sex-determination/README.md

 This was achieved with the bash script [getPTvariants.sh](https://github.com/nicotralab/chen-et-al-sex-determination/blob/main/getPTvariants.sh).

-The resulting datafiles, `GATKBP-passed.maleHet.abxabRemoved.vcf` and `GATKBP-passed.femaleHet.abxabRemoved.vcf` can be downloaded from **TODO upload file and provide link**
+The resulting datafiles, `GATKBP-passed.maleHet.abxabRemoved.vcf` and `GATKBP-passed.femaleHet.abxabRemoved.vcf` can be downloaded [here](https://doi.org/10.5281/zenodo.6368104)